Requirements for registrable biosecurity entities

 Application forms and fees

-You can download the RBE application form for designated animals other than bees, or the RBE application form for bees.
+- by downloading and completing the RBE application form for designated animals other than bees or the RBE application form for bees

 Department of Agriculture and Fisheries

 PO Box 5083

 NAMBOUR QLD 4560

 If you are a commercial primary producer, you will pay a fee to register.
 You are considered a commercial primary producer if you claim primary producer status on your tax return.

 If you keep animals only for non-commercial purposes, you will not pay a fee.

 If you held a PIC prior to 1 July 2016 and automatically became an RBE on that date, you do not need to pay a fee until your registration is renewed on 1 July 2019.